QuantEcon/lecture-source-py/rst_files/dyn_stack.rst

 subject to :math:`q_0` given the law of motion :eq:`oli20` and the price function :eq:`oli22` and where the costs are still :math:`\sigma_t= d q_t + .5 h q_t^2 + .5 c (q_{t+1} - q_t)^2`

-The representative firm's problem is a linear-quadratic dynamic programming problem with matrices :math:`A_s, B_s, Q_s, R_s` that can be constructed easily from the above information.
+The representative firm's problem is a linear-quadratic dynamic programming problem with matrices :math:`A_s, B_s, Q_s, R_s` that can be constructed easily from the above information

 The representative firm's decision rule can be represented as